-Participant characteristics: Participant characteristics were presented as percentages and any quantitative data from the customised evaluation forms were expressed as means and standard deviations.
-To identify any potential differences in MYCaW and FACIT-SpEx baseline scores between different groups of participants, data were stratified by the following variables and Mann-Whitney U tests were carried out responders vs. non responders; returners to PBUK vs. non returners; came alone vs. came with a supporter; primary vs. metastatic disease.
-Kruskall-Wallis tests were also carried out to identify any baseline differences between age groups, cancer types, treatment stage and additional life events affecting health.
-To determine the level of representativeness of the 12 month cohort, a comparison of variables between cohorts at baseline and 12 months were also carried out.
+Participant characteristics were presented as percentages and any quantitative data from the customized evaluation forms were expressed as means and standard deviations.
+To identify any potential differences in MYCaW and FACIT-SpEx baseline scores between different groups of participants, data were stratified by the following variables and Mann-Whitney U tests were carried out-responders versus nonresponders; returners to PBUK versus nonreturners; came alone versus came with a supporter; primary versus metastatic disease.
+Kruskall-Wallis tests were also carried out to identify any baseline differences between age groups, cancer types, treatment stage, and additional life events affecting health.
+To determine the level of representativeness of the 12-month cohort, a comparison of variables between cohorts at baseline and 12 months was also carried out.

+Patient-Reported Outcome Measures

-Patient Reported Outcome Measures: FACIT-SpEx total and subscales scores, as well as MYCaW Concern, Wellbeing and Profile scores (mean of concern and wellbeing scores combined) were calculated for each participant.
-Score changes relative to baseline were calculated at each relevant follow-up time-point (See Figure 1).
-Non-parametric tests (Wilcoxon signed ranks) were used to determine statistical significance of change.
-Friedman tests determined if there were significant changes across all time-points for MYCaW and FACIT-SpEx data.
-The percentage of participants with clinically relevant changes at 12 month follow-up were calculated.
-These were classed as at least a 1 point change for MYCaW; FACIT-SpEx scores were categorised according to [29].
+FACIT-SpEx total and subscales scores, as well as MYCaW Concern, Well-being, and Profile scores (mean of concern and well-being scores combined) were calculated for each participant.
+Score changes relative to baseline were calculated at each relevant follow-up time point (see Figure 1).
+Nonparametric tests (Wilcoxon signed ranks) were used to determine statistical significance of change.
+Friedman tests determined if there were significant changes across all time points for MYCaW and FACIT-SpEx data.
+The percentage of participants with clinically relevant changes at 12-month follow-up were calculated.
+These were classed as at least a 1 point change for MYCaW; FACIT-SpEx scores were categorized according to Yost and Eton.29